vanillasoap/kicad-mcp/README.md

 # KiCad MCP Server

-> ⚠️ **WARNING**: This project is a work in progress.
-The basic functionality of finding KiCad projects has been tested on macOS, but more advanced features (like running DRC checks, generating thumbnails) have not been thoroughly tested yet.
-If you encounter bugs, please open an issue or submit a pull request to fix them (see Contributing section below).
+> ⚠️ **WARNING**: This project was quickly hacked together and is largely untested.
+Expect things to break.
+Use at your own risk.
+I plan on improving it over time, but if you find bugs, please open an issue or submit a pull request to fix them (see Contributing section below).

 > ⚠️ **WARNING**: This project is optimized for Mac.
 While there exists some basic support for Windows and Linux, not all functionality is guaranteed to work.